ibm-cloud-architecture/eda-rt-inventory-gitops/environments/rt-inventory-dev/services/kconnect/README.md

 Click on the Set up button for the `Set up a Kafka Connect environment` option and download the zip file.
 The Zip includes a `kafka-connect.yaml` to define the Kafka Connect cluster and a Dockerfile to build custom images.

 This task was already done as we have the `kafka-connect.yaml` file in this folder.
-The dockerfile was moved to src folder as well as `my-plugins` folder.
+The dockerfile was moved to `kconnect` folder as well as `my-plugins` folder.

 The following lines were changed to reflect where the container will run and which new image to use.